eugeneswalker/gitlab-chart/doc/charts/gitlab/webservice/index.md

 ### strategy

 `deployment.strategy` allows you to change the deployment update strategy.
 It defines how the pods will be recreated when deployment is updated.
 When not provided, the cluster default is used.
-For example if you don't want to create extra pods when the rolling update starts and change max unavailable pods to 50%:
+For example, if you don't want to create extra pods when the rolling update starts and change max unavailable pods to 50%:

 ```yaml
 deployment: